 Taiwan Beer

 That doesn’t take away from Taiwan Beer’s uniqueness, though.
-Local rice is added to the barley during the brewing process, giving it a one-of-a-kind, fragrant taste.
+Local rice is added to the barley during brewing, giving it a unique, fragrant taste.
 In more recent years, they’ve also made quite a few different variations on the original.
 It now comes in mango, pineapple, and other fruity flavors.
 Neat!